 Richard is a founding director.
 He started his career with a large Isle of Man firm in 1991 and was called to the Manx (Isle of Man) Bar in 1995.
-A former partner in an Isle of Man general legal practice, he set up his own firm in 2002 and merged this practice with Andrew Bridson in 2006.
+A former partner in an Isle of Man legal practice, he set up his own firm in 2002 and merged this practice with Andrew Bridson in 2006.

 Richard is recommended in The Legal 500 UK 2021 directory – “Richard is a real star.
 He is clever and focused.
 He wears it lightly with an amiable laid back style but is tenacious and cares greatly about his clients.
 I would trust him totally if ever I needed legal help in the Isle of Man”.
 He was formerly an associate at 4-5 Grays Inn Square London.
 Whilst predominately a civil lawyer Richard enjoys major criminal work and all types of advocacy.
-He is experienced in litigation at all levels of the Manx courts from the Privy Council, Staff of Government Division (the Appeal Division), the High Court, Court of General Gaol Delivery, Summary Courts, Coroners Inquests to Tribunals in areas as diverse as share purchase agreements, estate disputes, matrimonial law, employment, health and safety, work permits and public enquiries.
-He has recently acted for successful claimants and respondents in unfair dismissal claims.
+He is experienced in litigation at all levels of the Manx courts from the Privy Council, Staff of Government Division (the Appeal Division), the High Court, Court of General Gaol Delivery, Summary Courts, Coroners Inquests to Tribunals in areas as diverse as share purchase agreements, personal injury, estate disputes, matrimonial law, employment, health and safety, work permits and public enquiries.
+He has acted for successful claimants and respondents in unfair dismissal claims.
 He recently acted for an interested party in a 4 day contested licensing hearing the court accepting his arguments that the applicant did not satisfy the requirement of “fitness and character” for a licence despite being part of a well-known UK brand.

 Richard is former Treasurer for the Isle of Man Law Society and has sat on several committees of the Isle of Man Law Society including the Legislation and Education committees.
 He is a Notary Public.
-In his spare time, Richard is a Director of the Isle of Man Taekwondo Association which has involved him in various areas of international sports law including advising world number 1 ranked Olympic Taekwondo player, Aaron Cook.
+In his spare time, Richard is a Director of the Isle of Man Taekwondo Association which has involved him in various areas of international sports law including assisting former world number 1 ranked Olympic Taekwondo player, Aaron Cook.
 He has advised in various sports disputes.
 Richard is a 5th dan black belt and is an instructor with a local not-for-profit club.